kudobuilder/operators/repository/kafka/docs/latest/monitoring.md

 ...
 ```

-### Using Prometheus Service Monitor
+### Using the Prometheus Service Monitor

-To use the prometheus service monitor, its necessary to have installed the prometheus operator previously in the cluster.
+To use the prometheus service monitor, it's necessary to have installed the prometheus operator previously in the cluster.

-If the Kafka Cluster Service in the default namespace, we can use the next example of the service-monitor.
+If Kafka is using the default namespace, we can create a service-monitor with the following:
 ```
 kubectl create -f resources/service-monitor.yaml
 ```

-Install the [grafana dashboard](./resources/grafana-dashboard.json), and we should be able to see the Kafka dashaboard.
+Upload this [grafana json](./resources/grafana-dashboard.json) and you should see the following Kafka dashboard:

 ![Grafana Dashboards](./resources/grafana-capture.png)

-### Disable JMX Exporter
+### Disable the JMX Exporter

  ```
 kubectl kudo install kafka --instance=kafka --parameter METRICS_ENABLED=false